 The Per Model Settings allows you two print two or more objects with different slicing settings between the two.
 To activate this, first select which model you would like to modify settings on.
-Once selected, a drop down option will appear that contains options for "normal mode," "Print as support," "Don't support overlap with other models," "Modify settings for overlap with other models," and "Modify settings for infill with other models."
+Once selected, switch to "custom" settings on the right hand side to activate the button.
+A drop down option will appear that contains options for "normal mode," "Print as support," "Don't support overlap with other models," "Modify settings for overlap with other models," and "Modify settings for infill with other models."
 After selecting the way you want to change your settings, click "Select settings."